 Overnight at a guesthouse in Muktinath.

-A pleasant walk past an alpine landscape, the trail to Tatopani is a scenic one.
+After breakfast, A drive to Tatopani is a scenic one.
 The route follows a lush coniferous forest and green pastures.
 This is a welcome change from the dry and arid landscape of the past few days.
-As you descend lower, you can feel the humidity and the change in the temperature.
+As you descend lower you can feel the humidity and the change in the temperature.
 Cross the checkpoint and Ghasa before finally arriving in Tatopani, your stop for the night.

 Overnight at a teahouse in Tatopani.